rakshana-magesh/Insurance-MnA_Market_Map/README.md

 | ![Map Overview](./asset/map-preview.png) | Seller- Popup shows Stage, Book Size, Revenue, Asking Price, Employees |
 | ![Map Overview](./asset/map-preview-1.png) | Buyer- Popup shows Buyer type, Capital, Target book size, Language, Deal type and assigned BDM  |

-**The problem it solves:** The BD team maintained a growing Excel spreadsheet of 100+ agency buyers and sellers.
+**The Problem :** The BD team maintained a growing Excel spreadsheet of 100+ agency buyers and sellers.
 Finding geographic matches, tracking deal stages, and sharing insights across the team was slow and manual.

-**The solution:** A fully automated pipeline that reads the spreadsheet, geocodes every location, renders a live interactive map with the buyer/seller presence (with other deal information pop up) and matches sellers with top buyers based on proximity.
+**The Solution:** A fully automated pipeline that reads the spreadsheet, geocodes every location, renders a live interactive map with the buyer/seller presence (with other deal information pop up) and matches sellers with top buyers based on proximity.

 ---